 At the end of this “fun mom dinner,” moms learn to stick together, sure, but the journey doesn’t even get to be the destination.
 The film culminates in three of the moms going on the hunt to find Emily who went off with the hot bartender, and there’s the contrived misplacement of a cell phone and a wrong boat encounter.
 There is a Jake Ryan throughline, as in John Hughes’ “Sixteen Candles,” that’s cute but not earned in terms of Emily and Tom’s marital rough patch.
 The situations should have been crazier, the insights could have been more fresh, and the dialogue needed to be punched up.
 At least director Alethea Jones bought the rights for an ear-pleasing 1980s soundtrack that includes “Head Over Heels” by The Go-Go’s, “Town Called Malice” by The Jam, “Whoa!
 The Cops” by Stupid Fresh, and "If You Were Here" by Thompson Twins.
 Slight and bland when it should be sharp and raucous, “Fun Mom Dinner” is benign viewing with a cast more than willing to cut loose but saddled with material that lets them down.
-It’s just sort of there rather than bad, so one can’t exactly find any glee in ripping it apart.
+It’s just kind of there rather than bad, so one can’t exactly find any glee in ripping it apart.